In This Article

 Meth sores look different depending on their cause and whether or not they are infected.
-They tend to be red and look like a rash, cuts, blisters, or chickenpox.
-Sores on the face might appear to be acne.
+They are red and look like rashes, cuts, blisters, or chickenpox.
+Sores on the face or throat might look like acne.

-As sores worsen and become infected, they might develop a black or brown center and grow into a blister filled with pus.
+When they realize there's a wound, the sores might develop a black or brown center and grow into a blister filled with pus.

 If a person stops using meth and cares for his or her skin, sores will heal, scab over, and eventually fade.
 They can scar, depending on the severity of the sore.

-Many people who use meth go days at a time without sleeping.
-After several days, some people hallucinate something crawling under their skin.
-These are called “meth mites” or “crank bugs.”
+After several days without sleep, some meth users begin to hallucinate bugs crawling under their skin.
+These bugs are specifically called “meth mites,” "ice mites," or “crank bugs.”

 Many people are familiar with the term “meth mouth” or know that people who use meth tend to have poor dental hygiene.